 The rash of circuses hitting the Big Apple in time for the holiday season is good news for audiences of all ages.
-It gives everybody -- children and adults alike -- a chance to marvel at the splendor of the human body in action.
+It gives everybody — children and adults alike — a chance to marvel at the splendor of the human body in action.
 After all, what other animal feeds its young potentially toxic cotton candy as a sign of affection, or chooses to do triple flips from a trapeze while wearing leopard-print spandex?
-Big tops can make the heart beat quicker and the adrenaline pump like nothing else.
+Well, maybe it wasn’t the circus that inspired Shakespeare when he penned the lines, “What a piece of work is man, how divine in reason,” but big tops can make the heart beat quicker and the adrenaline pump like nothing else.
 New York is particularly lucky this winter to have three excellent circuses to choose from, each one targeted to a different constituency.

 The new shows are far removed from the three-ring circus of yore.
 They have moved beyond shopping mall spread and the garishly overstuffed menu of slapstick, stunt and souvenir-stand.
 One-ring big-tops or proscenium-style shows predominate this season, and for fans, smaller is better.
 The audience sits closer to the action.
 Battalions of clowns don’t have to compete with tigers for attention in an arena the size of Madison Square Garden.